Group Therapy for Depression in Teens with Type 2 Diabetes

 The trial does not specify if you need to stop taking your current medications, but if you have been on psychotropic medications for less than 8 weeks, you cannot participate.

-What data supports the effectiveness of the treatment Group Program for depression in teens with Type 2 Diabetes?
+What evidence suggests that this trial's treatments could be effective for depression in teens with Type 2 Diabetes?

 This trial is for adolescents with Type 2 Diabetes who are also experiencing depression.
 The study aims to include those who can participate in group programs and are looking for ways to manage both their mental health and diabetes.